How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 Should I use Python or Java for coding interviews?

 Use the language you’re most comfortable writing bug-free code in.
-Python is the most popular choice due to its concise syntax and built-in data structures, but Java and C++ are equally valid.
+Python is the most popular choice due to its concise syntax and built-in data structures.
+If you choose Python, our Python Data Structures Companion has ready-to-use code templates for every structure covered in this guide.
+Java and C++ are equally valid.
 Avoid learning a new language just for interviews.

 What if I get stuck during the interview?